What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-Proposed in 2016, \href{http://www.gavrila.net/Datasets/Daimler_Pedestrian_Benchmark_D/Tsinghua-Daimler_Cyclist_Detec/tsinghua-daimler_cyclist_detec.html}{TDC} \cite{cyclistdetection} serves as a benchmark for vision-based cyclist detection, specifically designed to capture the diverse variations in cyclist appearances, poses, and scales.
-It consists of 14,674 high-resolution (2048×1024) images captured by vehicle-mounted stereo cameras, divided for training (9,741 images), validation (1,019 images), testing (2,914 images), and an additional set of 1,000 images that do not contain vulnerable road users.
-In particular, \cite{cyclistdetection} adopts different annotation criteria for each subset.
-Only cyclist instances exceeding 60 pixels in size with less than 10\% occlusion or truncation and no motion blur are annotated in the training set \cite{cyclistdetection}.
-As shown in the top-right image in Fig.~\ref{fig:TDC_visualization} (a), even stationary bicycle riders are excluded.
+\paragraph{\textbf{TDC:}} Proposed in 2016, \href{http://www.gavrila.net/Datasets/Daimler_Pedestrian_Benchmark_D/Tsinghua-Daimler_Cyclist_Detec/tsinghua-daimler_cyclist_detec.html}{TDC} \cite{cyclistdetection} serves as a benchmark for vision-based cyclist detection, specifically designed to capture the diverse variations in cyclist appearances, poses, and scales.
+Its 14,674 images, captured in Beijing by vehicle-mounted stereo cameras at a resolution of 2048 × 1024, are divided for training (9741), validation (1019), testing (2914), and an additional subset (1000) without vulnerable road users.
+However, despite the presence of a dedicated negative subset \cite{cyclistdetection}, as shown in the second scenario in Fig.~\ref{fig:TDC_visualization} (b), these empty scenes also appear in the test set.
+Quantitative analysis of annotation files reveals that 16.13\% testing images (470 of 2914) do not contain pedestrians or riders.
+This may skew the overall evaluation metrics, as performance in these scenes may not reflect the actual capability of the models.
+Meanwhile, annotations in training set are restricted to cyclist instances larger than 60 pixels with less than 10\% occlusion or truncation and no motion blur \cite{cyclistdetection}.
+As shown in the top-middle image in Fig.~\ref{fig:TDC_visualization} (a), even stationary cyclists are excluded.
+By contrast, as illustrated in the first scenario in Fig.~\ref{fig:TDC_visualization}(b), the validation and test sets extend the annotations beyond cyclists to include pedestrians, tricyclists, and motorcyclists \cite{cyclistdetection}.
 However, some discrepancies exist in the annotations.
-For instance, in Fig.~\ref{fig:TDC_visualization} (a), instance `5100034' in the middle-left image received an annotation despite being barely distinguishable from the background, whereas, clearly visible riders were left unannotated, such as the one adjacent to the instance `5100041' in the middle-right image and those moving horizontally in the bottom-left image.
-Furthermore, as shown in the bottom right image in Fig.~\ref{fig:TDC_visualization} (a), the rider and her passenger are annotated as a single cyclist instance, which may confuse the model during training and impair its ability to correctly learn the different features for cyclists.
+For instance, in Fig.~\ref{fig:TDC_visualization} (a), instance `5100034' in the top-right image received an annotation despite being barely distinguishable from the background, whereas clearly visible riders were left unannotated, such as the one adjacent to the instance `5100041' in the bottom-left image and those moving horizontally in the bottom-middle image.
+Furthermore, as shown in the bottom-right image in Fig.~\ref{fig:TDC_visualization} (a), the rider and her passenger are annotated as a single cyclist instance, which may confuse the model during training and impair its ability to correctly learn the different features for cyclists.
 Moreover, the tracking ID `1' of the cyclist in this image does not comply with the annotation numbering format, which could potentially affect training if the model architecture or data pipeline relies on ID patterns for tracking, temporal analysis, or instance associations.
-Meanwhile, as illustrated in the first scenario in Fig.~\ref{fig:TDC_visualization} (b), the annotations for the validation set and the test set expand beyond cyclists to include pedestrians, tricyclists, and motorcyclists \cite{cyclistdetection}.
-However, although \cite{cyclistdetection} clarifies that scenarios without human road users have been organized into a dedicated subset, as shown in the second scenario in Fig.~\ref{fig:TDC_visualization} (b), these empty scenes also appear in the test set.
-Quantitative analysis of annotation files reveals that 16.13\% testing images (470 of 2914) do not contain pedestrians or riders.
-This may skew the overall evaluation metrics, as performance in these scenes may not reflect the actual capability of the models.